UofTCoders/rcourse/paper.md

 Following a successful pilot term, we modified our lesson material further again to include more generally applicable statistical concepts and far fewer theoretical ecological concepts.
-We also renamed the course to "Quantitative Methods in R for Biology" [@rcourse] to reflect this change.
+We also renamed the course to "Quantitative Methods in R for Biology" to reflect this change.
 On both occasions, the course received excellent feedback from the students and the supervising professors and has been incorporated into the long-term curriculum as a third year level course.